He probably never uttered those now famous words,“Don’t Shoot G-Men, Don’t Shoot.”

 Laska subsequently demanded of Edward Feldman an additional $2,000.
 By prearrangement, Edward Feldman met Laska at Oklahoma City, Oklahoma, where $2,000 of the Urschel ransom money was delivered to Laska.

-On December 4, 1934, Clara Feldman advised special agents of the location of additional ransom currency in the sum of $38,460 which had been cached away.
+On December 4, 1934, Clara Feldman advised special agents of the location of additional ransom currency in the sum of $38,460 that had been cached away.
 On November 2, 1934, Alvin H. Scott, a brother-in-law of Clara Feldman was seriously injured in an automobile accident at Roseburg, Oregon.
 At the time of this accident, Scott had in his possession $1,360 in Urschel ransom money.
 A search of the premises of Alvin Scott disclosed the location of an additional sum of $6,140 in Urschel ransom money.
 Clara Feldman and Edward Feldman were taken into custody at Dunsmuir, California, November 9, 1934, $1,100 in ransom money being recovered from their possession.
 Immediate questioning of them by special agents disclosed the location of $1,520 additional ransom currency which these parties had cached at a point near Woodland, Washington.
 Continued questioning of Alvin H. Scott disclosed the location of additional ransom money in the sum of $5,000.

 On December 14, 1934, the following persons were indicted by a federal grand jury at Oklahoma City, Oklahoma, charging them with conspiracy to violate the Kidnapping Statute: Ben B. Laska, James C. Mathers, Clara Feldman, Edward Feldman, and Alvin Scott.
 Accordingly, Clara and Edward Feldman and Alvin Scott were removed to Oklahoma City.
 On December 17, 1934, Ben Laska was taken into custody by agents in Oklahoma City.
 It was alleged that Mathers had accepted from Laska $2,000 of the Urschel ransom money, with knowledge of the character of the money.